aurangzaib/CarND-Traffic-Sign-Classifier-Project/README.md

-**Image 1:**

-It is Left Turn sign and the network classifies correctly. \<br /\>
+**Image 1:** It is Left Turn sign and the network classifies correctly. \<br /\>

-**Image 2:**

-It is a Bicycle Crossing sign but it is slightly modified from the sign the network was trained on.
+**Image 2:** It is a Bicycle Crossing sign but it is slightly modified from the sign the network was trained on.
 The network confuses it with the Right-of-way sign.

-**Image 3:**

-It is Ahead Only sign and the network classifies correctly.
+**Image 3:** It is Ahead Only sign and the network classifies correctly.

-**Image 4:**

-It is a Traffic Signal sign.
+**Image 4:** It is a Traffic Signal sign.
 The network confuses it with the Pedastrian sign.

-**Image 5:**

-It is a Slippery Road sign.
+**Image 5:** It is a Slippery Road sign.
 The network confuses it with the Stop sign.
 The reason might be that in train data the Slippery Road sign has car inclined in it while the test image has car horizontal it.

-**Image 6, 7, 8:**

-These are Priority road, Turn Right Ahead and Yeild signs respectively.
-The network classifies correclty.
+**Image 6, 7, 8:** These are Priority road, Turn Right Ahead and Yeild signs respectively.
+The network classifies correctly.

 ```python
 test_new_data = True